 Classroom attendance and participation of a student are critical elements of the learning process.
 The most productive use of teacher and student time occurs when students are prompt and in regular attendance.
 Absences and tardiness disrupt the teaching process and adversely affect student performance.
 A student's attendance pattern is evidence of a seriousness of purpose.
-Sixth grade students may be referred to the Attendance Intervention Referral program if absences total more than 14 days per school year (Minimum Attendance Rule).
-Fourth and fifth grade Students may be referred to the Department of Child Services if a student accumulates more than 14 9 non-certified absences per school year-semester.
+Students may be referred to the Department of Child Services if a student accumulates more than 9 non-certified absences per semester.

 The following attendance regulations exist to assist the parents and school team to work together to help students develop good punctuality and attendance patterns.
-There are two types of absence categories: either EXEMPT from the Minimum Attendance Rule or NON-EXEMPT/UNEXCUSED from the rule.
-The maximum number of NON-EXEMPT/UNEXCUSED absences allowable per Indiana Code is 9 each school year. school year is 14.
+There are two types of absence categories: either EXEMPT from the Minimum Attendance Rule or

+NON-EXEMPT/UNEXCUSED from the rule.
 Descriptions of the types of absences in each category may be found in this section.